corona-warn-app/cwa-verification-server/README.md

 #### Remarks
 This repository contains files which support our CI/CD pipeline and will be remove without further notice
- - DockerfileCi - used for the GitHub buildchaing
+ - DockerfileCi - used for the GitHub build chain
  - Jenkinsfile - used for Telekom internal SBS (**S**oftware**B**uild**S**ervice)